PatrickAlphaC/rwa-creator/README.md

   - The Chainlink Functions will then callback to `_mintFulFillRequest`, to enable `dTSLA` tokens to the user.
 2. The user can then call `finishMint` to withdraw their minted `dTSLA` tokens.

+## sTSLA.sol

+This is essentially a synthetic TSLA token, it's follows a similar architecture to a stablecoin, where we use a Chainlink price feed to govern the price of the token.

+You can learn more about how to build these by following the [Cyfrin Updraft](https://updraft.cyfrin.io/) curriculum.

+## BridgedWETH.sol

+So, token transfers are baked into the CCIP protocol, but you have to work with the DONs to get these setup.
+We will show you how to create your own token pools with CCIP and not bother working with the DONs, since CCIP allows you to send arbitrary data to the other chain.

+1. WETH contract on "home" chain
+2. BridgedWETH contract on all other chains
+3. Chainlink CCIP Sender & Receiver Contract
+  - Lock the WETH
+  - Emit the message to unlock on the other chain
+  - Mint the WETH
+  - Will need to burn the WETH and send it back

 # Getting Started